rickwassing/cicada-develop/docs/README.md

 ## Authors

--   **Rick Wassing**, Woolcock Institute of Medical Research, The University of Sydney, Australia - _Initial work_
+-   **Rick Wassing**, rick.wassing@sydney.edu.au, Woolcock Institute of Medical Research, The University of Sydney, Australia

 > ### Your help is more than welcome!
 >